Heinz: 20th century

-In 1905, H. J. Heinz was incorporated, and Heinz served as its first president, holding that position for the rest of his life.
+The H. J. Heinz Company was incorporated in Pennsylvania on July 27, 1900; Heinz served as its first president, holding that position for the rest of his life.
 Under his leadership, the company pioneered processes for sanitary food preparation, and led a successful lobbying effort in favor of the Pure Food and Drug Act in 1906.
 In 1908 he established a processing plant in Leamington, Ontario, Canada for tomatoes and other products.
 Heinz operated it until 2014, when it was sold.

 Heinz was a pioneer in both scientific and "technological innovations to solve problems like bacterial contamination".
 He personally worked to control the "purity of his products by managing his employees", offering hot showers and weekly manicures for the women handling food.
 During World War I, he worked with the Food Administration.

 In 1914, Heinz Salad Cream was invented in England.

 In 1930, Howard Heinz, son of Henry Heinz, helped to fight the downturn of the Great Depression by selling ready-to-serve soups and baby food.
 They became top sellers.

 The Pittsburgh plant included a large "Heinz service building", which included three dining rooms and a 3,000-seat auditorium.
 The auditorium included a pipe organ, and Heinz employed an organist to give recitals and musical programs.
 The original organ was severely damaged in the 1936 Pittsburgh floods, it was replaced with a new Kimball organ that had four manuals and 57 sets of pipes.
 The original organ was restored and installed in Grace Methodist Church in Sharpsburg.

 During World War II, "Jack" Heinz led the company as president and CEO to aid the United Kingdom and offset food shortages.
 Its plant in Pittsburgh was converted for a time to manufacture gliders for the War Department.